-Registered Missourians who expect to be prevented from going to their polling place on Election Day may vote absentee beginning six weeks prior to an election.
+Registered Missourians who are unable to go to their polling place on Election Day, may vote absentee beginning six weeks prior to an election.

 Absentee voters must provide one of the following reasons for voting absentee:

 Absence on Election Day from the jurisdiction of the election authority in which such voter is registered to vote;